netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

         <div class="ansible-option-cell">

-      By default, fetching interfaces and services will get all of the contents of NetBox regardless of query_filters applied to devices and VMs.
+      By default, fetching interfaces and services will get all of the contents of NetBox regardless of query\_filters applied to devices and VMs.

-      When set to False, separate requests will be made fetching interfaces, services, and IP addresses for each device_id and virtual_machine_id.
+      When set to False, separate requests will be made fetching interfaces, services, and IP addresses for each device\_id and virtual\_machine\_id.

-      If you are using the various query_filters options to reduce the number of devices, you may find querying NetBox faster with fetch_all set to False.
+      If you are using the various query\_filters options to reduce the number of devices, you may find querying NetBox faster with fetch\_all set to False.

-      For efficiency, when False, these requests will be batched, for example /api/dcim/interfaces?limit=0&device_id=1&device_id=2&device_id=3
+      For efficiency, when False, these requests will be batched, for example /api/dcim/interfaces?limit=0&device\_id=1&device\_id=2&device\_id=3

       These GET request URIs can become quite large for a large number of devices.
-If you run into HTTP 414 errors, you can adjust the max_uri_length option to suit your web server.
+If you run into HTTP 414 errors, you can adjust the max\_uri\_length option to suit your web server.

       .. rst-class:: ansible-option-line

       :ansible-option-choices:`Choices:`

-      - :ansible-option-choices-entry:`no`
+      - :ansible-option-choices-entry:`false`
-      - :ansible-option-default-bold:`yes` :ansible-option-default:`← (default)`
+      - :ansible-option-default-bold:`true` :ansible-option-default:`← (default)`

       .. raw:: html